kdbarajas/cosmology-thesis/markdowns/StandardModel.md

 The Lambda Cold Dark Matter ($\Lambda\text{CDM}$) model of cosmology is the strongest model for describing the past and future of the Universe and is predicated on the fundamental assumptions of the Cosmological Principle: that the Universe on large scales is isotropic and homogeneous.
 The importance of this assumption cannot be understated as the metric that follows from the model provides the basis for our understanding of the evolution and growth of structure in the Universe.
 Within this framework, measurements from galaxy rotations, the cosmic microwave background radiation, Type Ia supernovae, and big bang nucleosynthesis strongly support the need for both dark matter and dark energy to describe a universe that adheres to the Cosmological Principle.
 And, while the model tells us about the density composition of the Universe it leaves much to be desired in our fundamental understanding of dark matter and dark energy, which together compose the vast majority of the known Universe.

-We can investigate these mysterious phenomenon through peculiar velocity surveys which use galaxies as tracers of the underlying density field that is predominately formed by dark matter.
-Thus, by analyzing large scale motion in the local Universe we can test paradigms set forth by the $\Lambda\text{CDM}$ model in search of inconsistencies or deviations that may provide new insight into the inner workings of the Universe.
+We can investigate these mysterious phenomenon through peculiar velocity and redshift surveys which use galaxies as tracers of the underlying density field that is predominately formed by dark matter.
+Thus, by analyzing large scale motion in the local Universe we can test paradigms set forth by the $\Lambda\text{CDM}$ model.
+Peculiar velocities thus serve as an interesting probe that may lead to new insight into the inner workings of the Universe, in particular where inconsistencies arise.
+One such instance is that of recent findings of large-scale bulk flows which may indicate an excess of structure formation on scales where the Universe is expected to be fairly uniform in contradiction with the standard model.
+Characterizing the strength of the density perturbations on large scales that may lead to an excess of power may provide insight into these findings.

 In the first section we provide the theoretical foundation of modern cosmology: Einstein's theory of general relativity, the FLRW metric, and the Friedmann equation for an evolving universe.
+In the second section we

 ## General Relativity & Einstein's Field Equations